-Scheme Name Objective Few Points to remember The Scheme provides for payment of minimum pension of Rs 3000 per month to the eligible small and marginal farmers after the age of 60 years The farmer can contribute monthly between Rs.55 to 200.
+Scheme Name Objective Few Points to remember Kisan Maan Dhan The Scheme provides for payment of minimum pension of Rs 3000 per month to the eligible small and marginal farmers after the age of 60 years The farmer can contribute monthly between Rs.55 to 200.
 Central Government will also give an equal amount in the pension scheme Pradhan Mantri Kisan Samman Nidhi(PM-KISAN) The Scheme provides for the transfer of an amount of Rs.
-6000/-per year in three equal instalments of Rs.
-2000/ The amount will be sent directly into the bank account of beneficiary farmer families. with landholding up to 2 hectares as beneficiaries, subject to certain exclusion criteria for higher-income status. • The Government later extended the Scheme with effect from 1st June 2019 to all farmer families Soil Health Card Scheme To issue soil health cards every three years, to all farmers of India, so as to address nutrient deficiencies in fertilization practices of nutrients and fertilizers required for the individual farms.
+6000/per year in three equal instalments of Rs.
+2000/ The amount will be sent directly into the bank account of beneficiary farmer families. with landholding up to 2 hectares as beneficiaries, subject to certain exclusion criteria for higher-income status.
+The Government later extended the Scheme with effect from 1st June 2019 to all farmer families Soil Health Card Scheme To issue soil health cards every three years, to all farmers of India, so as to address nutrient deficiencies in fertilization practices of nutrients and fertilizers required for the individual farms.

 and soil amendments required for the farm.
-Kisan Credit Card(KCC) To provide timely credit support from the banking system under a single window. extended to fisheries and animal Pradhan Mantri Krishi Sichai Yojana Its objective is to achieve convergence in irrigation at the field level, To enhance the recharge of aquifers and introduce sustainable water conservation practices.
-Long Term Irrigation Fund has been started under Pradhan Mantri Krishi Sichai Yojana in NABARD for funding and fast-tracking the implementation of incomplete major PM Fasal Bima Yojana To provide the stability of Umbrella scheme of the insurance- related Scheme income of the farmer To provide insurance facility and financial support to the farmers in the event of natural calamities such as earthquake, pests & diseases.
+Kisan Card(KCC) Credit To provide timely credit support from the banking system under a single window. extended to fisheries and animal Pradhan Krishi Yojana Mantri Sichai Its objective is to achieve convergence in irrigation at the field level, To enhance the recharge of aquifers and introduce sustainable water conservation practices.
+Programme (IWMP) • Long Term Irrigation Fund has been started under Pradhan Mantri Krishi Sichai Yojana in NABARD for funding and fast-tracking the implementation of incomplete major and medium irrigation projects.
+PM Fasal Yojana Bima To provide the stability of I II income of the farmer To provide insurance facility and financial support to the farmers in the event of natural calamities such as earthquake, pests & diseases.
 To ensure the flow of credit to the agriculture sector. schemes that were existing except the Restructured Weather-Based Crop Insurance Scheme The farmer has to pay a 2% premium for all Kharif crops and a 1.5% premium for all Rabi crops.
 In the case of annual horticultural crops, the premium to be paid by farmers will be only 5%.
 It is compulsory for the loanee farmer and voluntary for the non-loanee farmer Post-harvest losses are also modernization of the pest management The aim is to minimize environmental pollution in soil, water, and air due to pesticides Minimize occupational health hazards due to chemical pesticides o Integrated Pest Management Locust Control and Research Implementation of Insecticides Act, 1968 Interest Subvention Scheme To provide short term crop loans at an affordable rate to give a boost to agricultural productivity and production in the country farmers, up to Rs.
-3 lakh at a 7% rate of interest. • An additional interest subvention of 3 percent per appum is given to the
+3 lakh at a 7% rate

-It has three components complementing the existing schemes of the Department of Food and Public distribution for the procurement of paddy, wheat, and other cereals and coarse grains where procurement takes place at MSP.
+It has three components complementing the existing schemes of the Department of Food and Public distribution for the procurement of paddy, wheat, and other cereals and coarse grains procurement takes place at MSP.
 3 Components:

 - Price Support system(PSS)

-- Price Deficiency Payment Scheme(PDPS)
+- Deficiency Payment Price Scheme(PDPS)

 - The pilot of private procurement and stockiest Scheme (PPSS)